National Library of Ireland: Governance

 The library is governed by a board, with day-to-day management in the hands of a director and a number of heads of functions.
-Directors of the library have included Thomas William Lyster (1895-1920), Robert Lloyd Praeger (1920-24), Richard Irvine Best (1924-40), Richard J. Hayes (1940-67) and Sandra Collins (2015-21).
+Directors of the library have included Thomas William Lyster (1895–1920), Robert Lloyd Praeger (1920–24), Richard Irvine Best (1924–40), Richard J. Hayes (1940–67), Michael Hewson (1982–1988), Patricia Donlon (1989–97), Brendan O'Donoghue (1997–2003), Aongus Ó hAonghusa (2003–09), Fiona Ross (2010–2014), and Sandra Collins (2015–21).
 After a period under an acting director, in December 2022, the library announced that Audrey Whitty, deputy director of the National Museum of Ireland, would assume the office of director in early 2023.

 Collections

 Basis and legal deposit

 The collection began with the transfer of books and papers from the Royal Dublin Society, and was significantly boosted by the addition of the library as a copyright library for Ireland from 1927 (by contrast, the library of Trinity College Dublin was already a copyright library for the UK and Ireland, a status it retains).
 The National Cultural Institutions Act 1997 mandated that the National Library of Ireland (NLI) collect all materials relating to Ireland to provide an accurate record of Irish output.